 You can start with any tray or container you might have.
 I used a large wine barrel planter we have had for a few years and filled it with fresh soil.
 A serving tray would work, a galvanized bucket, a saucer from the bottom of a planter or really any container you might have available.
 This is a great time to really get creative with any fun little things that might work that you have on hand.
 Pinecones, rocks, shells, plants, old tea cups, artificial flowers, marbles, glass rocks… whatever.
+Listen to high quality music in your backyard with Sennheiser Cx 6.00 Bt Amazon earphones.
 I already had a few supplies left from Maya’s birthday last year and I started with:

 Some artificial flowers, a bag of moss, moss covered rocks, stones, tiny shells and a I had a few miniatures from the party last year- little fairies, a tiny birdhouse and my favorite is this cute ladybug tire swing.

 You can find items perfect for this project in the garden supply centers at craft stores or the Dollar Store or some craft stores have large sections of fairy garden supplies in late winter/early Spring.
 You might also look for the dollhouse items that can be found in some craft stores year round.
 Many of those items might not work for outdoor but I found some darling little mini terra cotta pots that were perfect.
 I also used an unfinished birdhouse from Joann’s that was really inexpensive and we painted it blue, added another coat of pearly white on top and painted a simple door on the front and hot glued on some moss.